What is a floating floor, you ask?

 Floating Floors Are Often Cheaper to Install

-Virtually anyone that’s physically able to do so (and who understands the basic premise of Legos) can install a floating floor.
+Virtually anyone who’s physically able to do so can install a floating floor.

 Plus, if you do hire labor, there’s a good chance that your contractors will finish the job quicker—and quicker usually means cheaper!